 - New York Cheesecake: Ultra rich and decadent cheesecake (no water bath required!).

 Creamy, rich vanilla creme brulee topped with crunchy, caramelized sugar topping.
 This recipe requires very few ingredients and is simple to make!

 - 2 cups (500 ml) heavy whipping cream

 - 1 vanilla bean , split and seeded (or 1.5-2 teaspoons pure vanilla extract or paste)

-- 4 large egg yolks (or more – refer to above post)
+- 4 large egg yolks

-- 1/4 cup (50 grams/1.7 ounces) granulated sugar
+- 1/4 cup (50g) granulated sugar

 - about 6 teaspoons demerara or granulated sugar , for the caramelized topping

-- Preheat oven to 300F/150C.
-Place a kitchen towel on the bottom of a large roasting pan or baking dish (to prepare the waterbath).
+Preheat oven to 300°F/150°C. Place a kitchen towel on the bottom of a large roasting pan or baking dish (to prepare the waterbath).
 Place 4 6-ounce ramekins, 6 4-ounce ramekins, or 4 shallow fluted dishes on top of the towel.

-- Place roasting pan in the oven and pour in boiling water until it reaches halfway up the ramekins.
-Bake for 25-35 minutes until the custard has set and is just slightly wobbly when gently shaked.
+Place roasting pan in the oven and pour in boiling water until it reaches halfway up the ramekins.
+Bake for 25-30 minutes until the custard has set and is just slightly wobbly when gently shaked.
 Let ramekins cool on a wire rack to room temperature, then chill in the refrigerator for at least 4 hours, preferably longer, and up to 2 days.

 - To serve, sprinkle 1-2 teaspoons of sugar on each dish.
 Shake the ramekins gently from side to side until evenly coated.
 Using a torch, start caramelizing the top until nicely browned and bubbly.
 Preferably, let sit for a few minutes in the refrigerator, uncovered, to let the top harden and the custard get cold again; otherwise serve immediately.